SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

   consumes less memory when compared to yum.
 Yum is used in automation like shellscripting.
 - Location of nginx configuration "cd /etc/nginx/nginx.conf"
 - Location of the default content of the nginx "cd usr/share/nginx/html/"
-- What is Forward proxy and Reverse proxy ?
+- What is Forward proxy & Reverse proxy ?
 Nginx is used as reverse proxy.
 - Reverse proxy is mainly used for Load balancers & Server anonymous.
 - Location of reverse proxy configuration "vim /etc/nginx/default.d/roboshop.conf"
 - What are the famous HTTP status codes ?